 In long marriages, this factor multiples the so-called homemaker factor, which is discussed below.
 In shorter marriages, this factor mitigates the gold-digger effect.

 If a spouse receives a substantial nonmarital property award, that spouse arguably should receive a lower share of marital property.

 Normally, fault in the breakup of the marriage is not relevant in property division matters.
 But this factor is a back door for adultery.
 For example, if Husband spent $10,000 of marital funds in gifts for a girlfriend, Wife may be entitled to a share of that money.

 Financial contributions are usually fairly easy to establish.
 Non-economic contributions are more subjective.
 If one spouse gave up career advancement to stay home with children, this factor is significant.
 If, as is often the case, the two spouses divided caregiver responsibilities, this factor may not be as important.

 A divorce must equitably divide the marital property according to a number of factors.
-For a free consultation with an experienced family law attorney in Chicago, contact the Delaney Heckman We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Chicago, contact the Andrea Heckman Law We routinely handle matters in Cook County and nearby jurisdictions.